 In December 1779 Tonken joined the Charleston expedition as the principal agent for transports, enduring a difficult passage south in which he had to supervise the removal of troops, women and children from sinking transports.
 Ashore he assisted Captain Hon.
 George Keith Elphinstone in conveying the army across the Ashley River prior to the port’s capitulation on 11 May.
 He was posted captain of the captured frigate Charleston for purposes of rank on 15 May, again for one day only, and he continued as the principal agent for transports on the North American station until coming home in 1782.

-He commanded the Sandwich 90 from October 1787 at the Nore with the flag of Rear-Admiral Richard Edwards and thereafter Rear-admiral John Dalrymple, and was also with the latter officer aboard the Dictator 64 on the same station from April 1791.
-He died of an attack of the palsy on 4 September whilst still commanding the Dictator, and he was buried at St. Mary Magdalene Church in Gillingham, Kent.
+He commissioned the Sandwich 90 at the commencement of the Dutch Armament in October 1787 at the Nore for the flag of Rear-Admiral Richard Edwards and thereafter Rear-admiral John Dalrymple, and was also with the latter officer aboard the Dictator 64 on the same station from April 1791.
+He died of an attack of the palsy on 4 September whilst still commanding the Dictator, and he was buried at St. Mary Magdalene Church in Gillingham, Kent..

 Tonken was survived by his wife, Anne, who died in November 1803, but was predeceased by two sons; William, who died on 18 July 1770 at the age of 12, and Thomas, who died on 14 November 1780 whilst serving as a naval lieutenant in the West Indies.
 He was also survived by a daughter, Catherine, who in 1788 had married a gentleman from the Pay Office at Chatham.

 ell of the Emerald 32, who was much impressed with the younger officer.